 This is a summary of the lecture by Prof. Ahmed El Shamsy entitled “What Kind of Gloss is a Ḥashiya?,” delivered on April 28, 2021 at 12 noon (EST), 6 pm (Münster) 7 pm (Istanbul) via Zoom.
+The video recording of the lecture can be accessed here.

 Professor El Shamsy’s lecture described the history, impact, and receptions of legal ḥāshiya literature, with a particular focus on Shāfiʿī law.
 El Shamsy opened his lecture by describing German Orientalist Eduard Sachau’s (d.
 1930) description of Shāfiʿī ḥāshiyas and their dominance in nineteenth century East African legal writing.
 This dominance is a feature El Shamsy attributes to a certain idea of authority within post-classical Islamic legal discussions.
 El Shamsy argues that in order to understand the rise and fall of the ḥāshiya, we must first understand the way in which ḥāshiya literature developed vis-a-vis extra-legal genres, and the new problems the twentieth century posed to Muslim jurists, causing them to turn their backs on the genre.